lanl/dfnWorks/README.md

         "FEHM_EXE": "<your-home-directory>//src/xfehm_v3.3.1"
     }

-Note that you need to set the dfnworks_path, but the others are optional if you don't want to run those executables
+Paths are optional if you don't want to run those executables

 ## Installing pydfnworks